Derrick Alston

-Derrick Samuel Alston Sr. (born August 20, 1972) is an American basketball coach and former player.
+Derrick Samuel Alston Sr. (born August 20, 1972) is an American basketball coach and former player who serves as an assistant coach for the Wisconsin Herd of the NBA G League.
+In February 2023, Alston became the second head coach of the Montreal Alliance of the Canadian Elite Basketball League (CEBL).
+He previously coached primarily in the NBA G League, including as the head coach of the Westchester Knicks.

 Early life

 Born in The Bronx, New York, Alston played basketball at Hoboken High School in Hoboken, New Jersey.

 Professional career

-Alston, a power forward/center from Duquesne University, started off his professional career when he was selected 33rd overall in the 1994 NBA Draft by the Philadelphia 76ers for whom he played two seasons.
+Alston, a power forward/center from Duquesne University, started off his professional career when he was selected 33rd overall in the 1994 NBA draft by the Philadelphia 76ers for whom he played two seasons.
 He then played 2 games for the Atlanta Hawks in late 1996 before taking his game overseas.

 Joining the New Zealand Breakers mid-season 2007–08, Alston made an immediate impact.
 Statwise, he reached the top 20 in the league for FG%, shooting at 56.0%, and offensive rebounds, while averaging 13.8 ppg and being instrumental in helping the Breakers reach the playoffs for the first time in club history.